asta96-zz/MultiFilesUploader/README.md

+ Download the managed solution from <a href="https://github.com/asta96/MultiFilesUploader/releases/tag/v1.0"> here </a>
  1. Install the managed solution "Uploader" in your environment.
 	2. Open the form where you have your custom field (any entity with Notes setup available).
 If it is a new custom entity enable notes for it.
 	3. Select the field and change control to _fileUploader from the list and click ok.